geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 		- Privacy settings: Given the confidential nature of much of the IT department's information, select **Private – only members can access this site**

-		- Time zone: since this group is located in Adatum’s Redmond, WA location, select **Pacific Time (US and Canada)**
+		- Time zone: since this group is in Adatum’s Redmond, WA location, select **Pacific Time (US and Canada)**

 		- Site Description: **This site is used by the IT department**